Rafer Johnson, 1960 Olympic decathlon champion, dies at 86

 (CNN)Rafer Johnson, who ended his famed track and field career with an exciting win in the 1960 Olympic decathlon, died Tuesday in Los Angeles, according to UCLA and USA Track & Field.

 He was 86.
 No cause of death was given.
-A statement from the school said he died at home surrounded by family.
+A statement from the school said he died at his Sherman Oaks, California, home surrounded by family.

 Johnson's win in Rome in 1960 was one of the most memorable finishes to a decathlon in Olympic history.
 In a battle with C.K.
 Yang of Taiwan -- Johnson's UCLA teammate -- the American held a slim lead going into the 1,500-meter run, the final event.